fybrik/fybrik/site/docs/reference/config-policies.md

 Configuration policies configure the data plane construction.
 They define what capabilities should be deployed (e.g. read, copy), where they can be deployed, and influence the selection of modules that will be installed.

+## Input to policies

+The `input` object includes general application data such as workload cluster and application properties, as well as dataset details (user requirements, metadata, required actions).

+Available properties:
+- `cluster.name`: name of the workload cluster
+- `cluster.metadata.region`: region of the workload cluster
+- `properties`: application/workload properties defined in FybrikApplication, e.g. `properties.intent`
+- `request.metadata`: asset metadata as defined in catalog taxonomy, e.g `request.metadata.geography`
+- `usage`: a set of boolean properties associated with data use: `usage.read`, `usage.write`, `usage.copy`

 ## Syntax

 Policies are written in rego files.
 Each file declares a package `adminconfig`.